slu-soc1120/syllabus/docs/policies.md

 Please use your SLU email account when emailing me.
 All messages regarding course updates, assignments, and changes to the class schedule including cancellations will be sent to your SLU email account.
 It is therefore imperative that you check your SLU email account regularly.

-I also have a new way to contact me - I don't have an office land-line anymore, but I do have a Google Voice number that students can use to text or call me.
+I don't have an office land-line anymore, but I do have a Google Voice number that students can use to text or call me.
 If you do call or text, please let me know who you are and what section you are in!
 I'll respond to calls or texts during the workweek, just like with email.

 Please also ensure that all concerns or questions about your standing in the course are directed to me immediately.
 Inquires from parents, SLU staff members, and others will not be honored.